Introduction: Tinkercad Robotics for (High) School: Walking Warhammer 40K's Dreadnought!

 Step 34: Slicing and Printing

-After the parts were rearranged the parts for printing.
-Then, I downloaded the SRT and opened them in the slicer.
+After rearranging the parts for printing, I exported the STL files and opened them in the slicer.

 I used the following parameters: